bburch01/FOTAAS/web/README.md

 FOTAAS web application.
-Allows the user to get system status, start simulations, etc.
+A buffalo generated web application that allows the users to perform FOTAAS system commands similar to those found the FOTAAS CLI app (fotaasctl).